-Current Parcel Number (County) Street Address Year Built Property Description Recommended UDSH Rating and NRHP Eligibility Photograph 00-0009-4684 (Duchesne) ?
+Current Parcel Number (County) Street Address Year Built Property Description Recommended UDSH Rating and NRHP Eligibility Photogra 00-0009-4684 (Duchesne) ?
 4238 West 10000 South East of the intersection of South 4500 West and West 10000 South Approximately 3 miles south of Myton, Utah ca. 1930 One-story, single-family dwelling with a side-gable roof that is clad in metal.
 Type, style, materials, and alterations were not able to be determined due to restricted access and limited visibility from the right-of-way.
 No outbuildings were observed.
 Undetermined Unknown 00-0030-8217 (Duchesne) ?
 3728 West 10000 South East of the intersection of South 4500 West and West 10000 South Approximately 3 miles south of Myton, Utah ca. 1960 One-story, single-family, single-wide Mobile Home (General) single-family dwelling exhibiting elements of Mobile Home (general) style.
 The dwelling rests on a concrete block foundation.
 Exterior cladding is corrugated metal.
 Flat metal covers the side-gable roof.
 Alterations include new doors and windows.
 A south addition has been removed.
 One contributing outbuilding was observed.
-NC Not eligible 00-0009-4593 (Duchesne) ?
-9450 South 3000 West Approximately 0.5 mile north of intersection of West 10000 South and S 3000 West Approximately 3 miles south of Myton, Utah ca. 1950 One-story, single-family dwelling exhibiting Post-War, Minimal Traditional style.
-Exterior wall cladding is aluminum siding and composite shingles cover the side-gable roof.
-Alterations include new siding and windows.
-Two contributing outbuildings were observed.
+NC Not eligible 00-0035-1072 (Duchesne) ?
+9938 South 3000 West Northeast of the intersection of West 10000 South and South 3000 West Approximately 3 miles south of Myton, Utah ca. 1955 One-story, single-family Box Ranch type dwelling exhibiting Post-War Box Ranch style.
+Exterior cladding is red brick with log veneer (Shevlin-type) siding in the gable ends.
+The side-gable roof is covered with composite shingles.
+Alterations include new windows and doors.
+Three contributing outbuildings and two non-contributing outbuildings were observed.
 NC Not eligible